DevelopmentArc/react-indepth/patterns/item_renderer_intro.md

  A better way to solve this is through configuration.
 We can expose a prop on the List component that handles rendering each item.
 There are two ways to do this: by passing in a function or by passing in a Component Class.

 #### Function Item Renderer
  The first approach we will examine is passing in a function that handles rendering out each individual item in the List.
-The first step is to update our List component to require a `itemRenderer` prop that requires a function.
+The first step is to update our List component to require a `itemRenderer` prop that requires a function and changing our profiles `prop` to items.

 **List.js**
 ```javascript